PCP finance or bank loan: What’s better for you?

 Leasing

-Lenders can also offer this deal as Personal Contract Hire (PCH) or Business Contract Hire (BCH).
-Learn more about the differences between PCP and leasing in our articles - PCP vs Lease
+You might also see this type of lease offered as Personal Contract Hire (PCH) for personal use or Business Contract Hire (BCH) for companies.
+For more on the differences between PCP and leasing, take a look at our article PCP vs Lease.

 Lease purchase